Table of content

 - Money spent on content creation;

-The list can go on and on, but generally speaking, there are many tiny details included.
+The list can go on and on, but generally speaking, it involves the tinier details of business expenses.

 Customer Lifetime Value

-You definitely faced up the Customer LTV product metric at business books, webinars, workshops, etc. It is very popular.
+You definitely come across the Customer LTV product metric at business books, webinars, workshops, etc. It is very popular.

 So why is it on everyone's lips?
 Because it tells the exact amount of money you get from one user.
 And who doesn't want to know that?
 There are different methods of calculating LTV, and I'll give you two of the most common ones.